Bathroom Access is a Workplace Health and Safety Issue for LGBTQ People Too

-- Likewise, union contracts should have nondiscrimination language that includes “gender identity and expression” as a protected class.
+- Likewise, union contracts must have nondiscrimination language that includes “gender identity and expression” as a protected class.
 Denying someone access to a bathroom is discrimination and our contracts can protect workers with this simple change.

 Bathroom access is an employee health and safety issue.
-According to the Occupational Health and Safety Administration (OSHA), “Every employee, Including transgender employees, should have access to restrooms that correspond to their gender identity.”
+According to the Occupational Health and Safety Administration (OSHA), “Every employee, including transgender employees, should have access to restrooms that correspond to their gender identity.”

 Unions have the power, and responsibility, to ensure that transgender and non-binary working people have access to safe bathrooms in their workplace.
 Even in those states that do not cover bathroom access under law, a union contract that includes non-discrimination on the basis of gender identity and expression is a legally enforceable method of ensuring that trans and non-binary workers have safe access to bathrooms.

 Labor unions have played an important role in protecting and advancing civil and human rights.
 Bathroom bills like NC HB2 are attacks on the fundamental freedoms and rights that labor unions and their allies have won over the past century.
 In addition to preventing individuals from doing something as mundane and human as using the bathroom, they also prevent cities from raising minimum wages and renegotiate hard-earned protections against racial and gender-based discrimination.

 - A collective bargaining agreement is enforceable in every state.
 We can protect our members by ensuring our contracts have strong nondiscrimination language that prohibits discrimination the basis of sexual orientation or gender identity and expression.

 - In many communities, labor’s voice is powerful.
 When our leaders speak out publicly about the harm anti-transgender legislation will do to workers, it can have a dramatic impact on the debate around this type of legislation.
 We must stand up and speak out for safe and inclusive workplaces.